+• Sexual Harassment:

-- Sexual Harassment: Objectionable comments or conduct of a sexual nature, in person or electronically, that may affect a student's personal integrity / security or the school environment.
-These may not be overtly sexual but nonetheless demean or cause personal embarrassment to a student based upon a student's gender, race, sexual orientation or other personal characteristic. - Inappropriate Student Relationships:
+Objectionable comments or conduct of a sexual nature, in person or electronically, that may affect a student's personal integrity / security or the school environment.
+These may not be overtly sexual but nonetheless demean or cause personal embarrassment to a student based upon a student's gender, race, sexual orientation or other personal characteristic.

+• Inappropriate Student Relationships:

-Any conduct directed to establishing a inappropriate relationship with a student / former student under the age of 18, or with a special needs student / former special needs student under the age of 22 including intimate letters from teacher to student, personal phone calls, sexualized dialogue through the internet, suggestive comments in the classroom and dating.
+Any conduct directed to establishing an inappropriate relationship with a student / former student under the age of 18, or with a special needs student / former special needs student under the age of 22 including intimate letters from teacher to student, personal phone calls, sexualized dialogue through the internet, suggestive comments in the classroom and dating.

-[If the sexual misconduct appears to be child abuse, you have a LEGAL duty to forthwith (IMMEDIATELY) report the suspicion and the information it is based on to the Renfrew County Family and Children's Services.
+[If the sexual misconduct appears to be child abuse, you have a LEGAL duty to forthwith (IMMEDIATELY) report the suspicion and the information it is based on to the Family and Children's Services of Renfrew County.
 [613-735-6866] in accordance with the Board's Safe Schools - Child Abuse Reporting Child Abuse & Criminal Offences Policy.]

-INAPPROPRIATE BEHAVIOUR REPORTING DEFINITIONS inappropriate behaviour which should be reported
+INAPPROPRIATE BEHAVIOUR REPORTING DEFINITIONS inappropriate behaviour which should be reported social media behaviour which should be reported

 - inviting individual students to one's home, - seeing students in private and isolated situations, - exchanging personal notes, comments or e-mails with students, - giving personal gifts to students, - sharing personal information about themselves, - making physical contact of a sexual nature.
-(Ontario College of Teachers (27-Sep-02) Professional Advisory related to Sexual Abuse and Sexual Misconduct)